Deep Imputation of Missing Values in Time Series Health Data: A Review with Benchmarking: Experimental results

-The sepsis data set imputed by the BRITS method shows the best classification performance (weighted F1 score: 0.890) as seen in Table~\ref{tab:classification}.
-The same imputation method with mean initialization also yields the best imputation accuracy (NRMSD: 0.203), as in Figure~\ref{fig:Sepsis_MCAR}.
-The worst classification accuracy is obtained using test data samples imputed by the LSTM method (weighted F1 score: 0.843), which also results in the worst imputation accuracy (NRMSD: 0.283).
-Conversely, the test samples without missing values yield a weighted F1 score of 0.916.
+Table~\ref{tab:classification} shows the average F1 weighted classification score for each imputation method for the mean initialization setting on three data sets.
+The sepsis data set imputed by the CATSI-LSTM and LSTM methods shows the best classification performance (weighted F1 score: 0.724 (0.004)).
+The worst classification accuracy is obtained by the no imputation method (NIM) (weighted F1 score: 0.660 (0.004)).
+Intuitively, the complete data set with no missing values (CNoMV) yields the highest weighted F1 score of 0.735 (0.005).

-For the hypotension data set, the classification accuracy of test samples is similar across different imputation methods.
-The CATSI and TAME methods yield the best classification performance (weighted F1 score: 0.818), while LSTM has the worst performance (weighted F1 score: 0.812).
-In terms of missing value imputation accuracy, CATSI and TAME rank second and third best, respectively (Figure~\ref{fig:Hyp_MCAR}), whereas LSTM is the second worst method.
+For the hypotension data set, the classification accuracy on imputed test data is similar across different imputation methods.
+The TAME method yields the best classification performance (weighted F1 score: 0.811 (0.002)).
+Complete data set with no missing values (CNoMV) achieves the same accuracy as the data imputed by the TAME method.
+Data with missing values but without using any explicit imputation method shows the worst classification accuracy for hypotension data set(weighted F1 score: 0.795 (0.002).

-Table~\ref{tab:classification} shows that a data set without missing values yields superior classification performance to imputed data, as expected.
-However, the heartbeat data set shows the best classification performance with CATSI-LSTM imputed data (weighted F1 score: 0.726), which is better than the score using test samples without any missing values (weighted F1 score: 0.654).
-Although the CATSI method ranks the best for imputing the heartbeat data set at 20\% missing values (Figure~\ref{fig:Heart_MCAR}), the imputed data set via this hybrid approach has a lower classification accuracy (weighted F1 score: 0.674) than the data imputed by the LSTM part of the CATSI method (weighted F1 score: 0.726).
+The heartbeat data set shows the best classification performance with CATSI-LSTM imputed data (weighted F1 score: 0.659 (0.061)), which is better than the accuracy of the complete data set with no missing values (weighted F1 score: 0.603 (0.049)).
+All other deep imputation methods have similarly shown better classification accuracy than using complete signals without missing values.
+This observation remains consistent in multiple experiments.
+Unlike EHR data (Sepsis or Hypotension), the heartbeat data set is a collection of sensor signals possibly with redundant frequency and noise components.
+It is possible that introducing missing values in such signal and then imputing can filter out noise components in the signal, improving overall signal quality.
+The MICE method shows the worst classification accuracy for the heartbeat data set (weighted F1 score: 0.586 (0.064)).